Skip to primary navigation Skip to content Skip to footer

 Campbeltown Malts Festival

-The festival usually runs the days before the Islay whisky Festival in the middle of May so that whisky lovers can combine a long stay in the area and enjoy the two festivals.
+The festival usually runs the days before the Islay whisky Festival in the middle of May, so that whisky lovers can combine an extended stay in the area and enjoy the two festivals.

-Open days and masterclasses and gatherings will make your day through the town’s distilleries.
+Open days, masterclasses, and gatherings will make your day in the town’s distilleries.

 Arran Malts&Music Festival

-A beautiful summer festival taking place in June, celebrating whisky, music and the island: plenty of fun to be had!
+A beautiful summer festival in June celebrates whisky, music, and the Island—there is plenty of fun to be had!

 Whisky journey top tip #5: Immerse yourself in the local community